Disney World Restaurant Discounts & Coupons

 All of the official Disney World and Universal Orlando hotels have refrigerators and freezers in the luggage room, and can accept food deliveries even if you’re not there.
 If you’re staying at another hotel, call them and make sure they can accept and hold perishable food deliveries.
 If the hotel can’t hold cold food, you either need to only order non-perishable stuff or you need to ensure that you’re there to meet the delivery when it arrives, and typically the delivery service will only give you a rough estimate of when that will be.
 Usually, any hotel that has kitchens or kitchenettes with real refrigerators in the room will be set up to handle food delivery.
 Also keep in mind that if you order liquor, the hotel may not be able to accept the order on your behalf.
 Check first before ordering beer, wine or spirits.

-We used Garden Grocer several years ago and were very happy with the service.
+We have used Garden Grocer several times and been very happy with the service.
 We chose Garden Grocer over WeGoShop because it has exact products and prices on its website, which we found easier and more convenient.
 The prices are on the high side of what you’d find in the grocery store.
 Garden Grocer has a minimum order of $40.
-There is a $14 flat delivery fee per order, which is reduced to $2 if your order is over $200.
+There is a $15 delivery fee per order, which is waived if the subtotal of your order is over $200.
 Tipping the delivery person is at your discretion.

 WeGoShop requires you to submit your own very specific list of items, including sizes and brands.
 You can also choose which supermarket they’ll use.
 With WeGoShop you won’t know the exact prices in advance, but they don’t mark the goods up; you pay exactly what the store charges.
-WeGoShop adds a shopping fee, which starts at $19 for orders of $50 or less and goes up to 13% of the order total for orders over $300 – plus a $3 “fuel surcharge.”
-A 10% gratuity is added for orders left with bell services.
+WeGoShop adds a shopping fee, which starts at $26 for orders of $100 or less and goes up to 14% of the order total for orders over $300 – plus a $3 “fuel surcharge.”
+There are some additional fees if your order requires shopping at a warehouse store (Costco, for example) or requires them to go to more than one grocery store.
+A 15% gratuity is added for orders left with bell services.
 If you’re there to meet the shopper, you can tip at your discretion.

 Disney Vacation Club members staying in DVC accommodations can pre-order groceries at least 3 days in advance and have them delivered on the evening they arrive.
 The selection is limited (it’s the same as what is available in the resort merchandise shops) and expensive, but it’s hard to beat the convenience of this option.
 A $10 flat-rate service charge applies.
 The order form can be found on the DVC members website.